xenlism/wildfire/README.md

 The Wildfire Script included script for convert svg,ai to any Other icon format ai-svg,ai-icns,ai-png,svg-icns,svg-svg and svg-png.
 The Wildfire Script work on Mac OS X , BSD and Linux.

-xenlism wildfire is Creative Common 4.0 by-nc-nd change to GPL / LGPL / BSD After funded USD1000.
+xenlism wildfire is [Creative Common 4.0 by-nc-nd](http://creativecommons.org/licenses/by-nc-nd/4.0/) change to [GPL](http://www.gnu.org/licenses/gpl-3.0.txt) / [LGPL](http://www.gnu.org/licenses/lgpl-3.0.txt) / BSD / MIT After funded USD1000.
 Buy coffee for me Paypal exenatt@gmail.com

 if you need to discuss or show your desktop and share idea.
 All at [xenlism Community](https://plus.google.com/communities/109015399598666540563).